Lesson: Sneakernets - moving the data on USB Drives and other Hardware

 Because IPFS uses content-addressing, as long as the content you added to the second network is identical to the original content you originally exported from IPFS, the IPFS identifier for your content will be identical in both networks.

-Next, proceed to the Making Changes on the Permanent Web tutorial.
+Next, proceed to the tutorial.